 The benefits of blogging for writers definitely outweigh the hassles of creating a blog.
 For more help, read Tips for Choosing the Best WordPress Theme for your blog.

+What’s holding you back from starting your blog?
 If you’re ready to start blogging but have questions, fire away below….